Biological and Natural Resource Sciences, Bachelor of Science

 Details Accordion Closed

-Take the following 66 to 70 units including 40 units of Biological Science or biology-related courses with Grade of "C" or better.
+Take the following 66-69 units including 40 units of Biological Science or biology-related courses.
+All courses must be completed with a Grade of "C" or better.

 - BIO 181, BIO 181L, BIO 182, BIO 182L (8 units)